kwasniew/hyperbook/README.md

 start({Http, EventSourceListen, WithGuid});
 ```
-In your tests your provide fake implementation of those APIs.
+In your tests your can provide fake implementation of those effects/subscriptions.
+This technique requires minor code changes.
+Each module with effects needs to expose a function for injecting them.
 This is essentialy what some people call a dependency injection, which is a fancy name for passing arguments to functions.
-This technique requires minor code changes.
-Each module dependent on effects needs to expose a function for injecting those.

-I leave it to the reader to experiment with the technique.
+I leave it to the reader to experiment with those techniques.

 ## Preparing code for production